latifyildirim/Hands-On-AWS/2023_01_17_S3_02/README.md

 ## Part 1 - Creating S3 Bucket for Lifecycle Management and setting Lifecycle Management

-- Create a new bucket named `pet.clarusway.lifecycle` with following properties.
+- Create a new bucket named `pet.latif.lifecycle` with following properties.
 Bucket name has to be unique.

 ```text
 Allow all public access   : UNCHECKED(PUBLIC) and Acknowledge the warning.